 Furing the first rsync backup run all files are copied and create on the backup space.
 All following backup runs will copy only changed an new files.
 Therefore most of the time these backup runs are relatively short compared to the first full backup. for all other files hardlinks are created in the backup filesystem which point to the previously saved file version.When files were deleted there will be no hardlinks created and thus the file is deleted in the backup.
 This allows to have full access to all files and files are copied and saved only once.
 This saves backup time and -space.
 The following picture show when F2 will be deleted on the filesystem.
 Keep in mind this only will happen if all backups which include F2 were deleted, which is BD1 - BD5.

 Following picture shows again how files and hardlinks are created and deleted.
+There exists also a Youtube video where hardlinks are explained in detail including a demo on the system.

 In raspiBackup FAQ17 you find a description how to check how much diskspace is used when hardlinks are used.